ULL-MFP-AET/ull-mfp-aet.github.io/tema4-parsing-expression-grammars/pegjs.md

 console.log("OK: "+parser.parse(input)); // OK: test ;
 ```

+The expression `! ";"` is like a regexp negative lookahead:
+tries  to match `";"`.
+If the match does not succeed, just
+return `undefined` and does not advance the parser position, otherwise
+considers the match failed giving opportunity for the next choice to work.

 ## PEGs versus Gramáticas {#subsection:pegvsgrammars}

 Una gramática y un PEG con las mismas reglas no definen el mismo